readingpractice/readingpractice.github.io/print-appendix-a.md

    please visit [Cytoscape.org](https://cytoscape.org).

 #### Interpreting the Network Analysis
-In the network visualization below, we see 151 editions of practical books, which represent just 49 unique texts.
+In the network visualization below, we see 149 editions of practical books, which represent just 49 unique texts.
-Each of those 49 unique texts appears as one node within the network diagram (a white diamond), just as every English printer is represented by a single node (a circle).
+Each of those 49 unique texts appears as one node within the network diagram (in blue), just as every English printer is represented by a single node (in black).
 In addition, both printers’ names and the titles of books have been sized relative to their frequency in the network.
 So, for example, in the interactive visualization below, you can see that Richard Banckes’s very popular herbal (represented in this figure as _A boke of the properties of herbes the which is called an herbal_) and the medical recipe collection